KydZombie/SimpleShearsLib/README.md

 }
 ```

-Add `modImplementation include("com.github.KydZombie:SimpleShears-API:1.0.0")` to the end of your dependencies
+Add `modImplementation include("com.github.KydZombie:SimpleShears-API:1.0.1")` to the end of your dependencies.
+Replace `1.0.1` with whatever the latest version is.